mlml/autovot/README.md

 <a name="commandlinesetup"/>
 ### Command line installation

+#### Please note:
+* For a quick-start, skip to the [tutorial section](#tutorial) below after [compiling](#compiling).
+* All commands in this readme should be executed from the command line on a Unix-style system (OS X or Linux).
+* All commands for AutoVOT Version 0.91 have been tested on OS X Mavericks only.
+* Any feedback is greatly appreciated!

 ***AutoVOT is available to be cloned from Github, which allows you to easily have access to any future updates.***

 The code to clone AutoVOT is: